matrix-org/matrix-android-sdk2/README.md

 This repository contains the matrix-android-sdk extracted from the project [Element Android](https://github.com/vector-im/element-android)

-Please open any issue in the Element Android project [Create an issue](https://github.com/vector-im/element-android/issues/new/choose)
+Please open any issue in the Element Android project: [Create an issue](https://github.com/vector-im/element-android/issues/new/choose)

 ## How to integrate the SDK in your application

+### Quick start

 To integrate the SDK to your application, add the following gradle dependency to the build.gradle of your application module: